 Questions to Ask Before Your New Teaching Job Begins

-While I'm not a new teacher, I recently switched jobs and obviously had TONS of questions for my new principal/district/teammates.
+While I'm not a new teacher, I recently switched jobs and obviously had TONS of questions about my new school.

 I searched the internet high and low, and found no guide as to the questions I can be asking at this stage in the summer/on-boarding process.

 Of course, I asked lots of questions about the school in my interview.
 And there are lots of posts covering the types of things you should be asking about during that stage of the process.
 But it was radio silence when it came to the days and weeks between getting hired and reporting to work.